AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_canonical_sampling.md

 ### Prepare `md.in`

 Before we can run the MD, we need to create an input file.
-We can use the CLI command `template` to do this:
+To this end, copy the calculator section [for the Lennard-Jones calculator](0_intro.md#lj-argon) to a file called `md.in`.
+Next, we use the CLI command `template` to add settings for performing a NVT simulation:

 ```
-vibes template lj > md.in
 vibes template md --nvt >> md.in
 ```

 ??? info "The generated `md.in`"

     ```
-    [files]
-    geometry:                      geometry.in

 	[calculator]
     name:                          lj

     [calculator.parameters]